jhipster/jhipster-devbox/README.md

-# Official Vagrant configuration for JHipster
+# JHipster official "development box"

-__This is under development, do NOT use it yet__
+## Introduction

+This is a [Vagrant](https://www.vagrantup.com/) configuration to set up a complete, virtualized development environment for JHipster users.

 ## Usage